matanhakim/ma_thesis/transform.md

 First, it seems that indeed Arab municipalities don’t have immigrants.
 This makes it a good candidate for interaction.
-Second, the variable is still right-skewed, even only for jewish municipalities.
+Second, the variable is still right-skewed, even only for Jewish municipalities.
 Let’s try log10 transformation.

 ``` r